elastic/integrations/packages/azure/docs/README.md

 ### Running the integration behind a firewall

-When running the Elastic Agent behind a firewall, you need to allow specific traffic to ensure proper communication with the necessary components.
-In this case, you need to allow traffic on port `5671` and `5672` for the Event Hub, and port `443` for the Storage Account container.
+When you run the Elastic Agent behind a firewall, to ensure proper communication with the necessary components, you need to allow traffic on port `5671` and `5672` for the Event Hub, and port `443` for the Storage Account container.

 ```text
 ┌────────────────────────────────┐  ┌───────────────────┐  ┌───────────────────┐